ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

         group: cert-manager.io
     ~~~

-    This certificate is adjusted to work with the DNS name and external IP address the Ghost server ([the same load balancer IP assigned to its `Service` resource in the previous part](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%204%20-%20Ghost%20server.md#ghost-server-service-resource)) will have in the local network.
+    This certificate is adjusted to work with the DNS name the Ghost server is expected to have in the local network.
 It also includes [the alternative DNS name configured in the Ghost server](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%204%20-%20Ghost%20server.md#ghost-server-configuration-file) for accessing the Admin API.

 ## Traefik IngressRoute for enabling HTTPS access to the Ghost platform

-Rather than just allow access directly to the Ghost platform through its `Service`, better handle it with a Traefik `IngressRoute`.
+As you did with the [Traefik dashboard](G030%20-%20K3s%20cluster%20setup%2013%20~%20Enabling%20the%20Traefik%20dashboard.md) or [Headlamp](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md), better handle the ingress into your Ghost platform with a Traefik `IngressRoute`.
 This will allow you to provide a proper HTTPS access that uses [the TLS certificate you have declared in the previous section](#tls-certificate).
-Also, this `IngressRoute` will have a `Middleware` enabling a white list of IPs restricting access to the Ghost Admin API path:
+Also, this `IngressRoute` will have a `Middleware` enabling a white list of external IPs restricting access to the Ghost Admin API path:

 1. Create the `ghost.homelab.cloud.ingressroute.traefik.yaml` and  files in the `resources` folder: